dletran/EGC/README.txt

 Testing git

-Tryng to create a conflict
+Tryng to create a conflict.
+Really?